Lower Muskogee Creek Tribe (East of the Mississippi): Petition for federal recognition

+In 1948 and 1952, the Muskogee Creeks of Georgia joined with the Creek Nation East of the Mississippi, now known as Poarch Band of Creeks, as a unified group for the purpose of suing for Docket 21 land payments awarded by the Indian Claims Commission.
+The State of Georgia recognized hundreds of members as eligible for this Docket in 1966.

 In 1978, the Lower Muskogee Creek Tribe–East of the Mississippi petitioned for federal recognition.
 The Office of Federal Acknowledgment denied their petition in 1981.
 The office noted that the Lower Muskogee Creek Tribe's membership criteria "contained no specific requirements for establishing Creek Indian ancestry" and observed that "The LMC is not a tribal community which has functioned as an autonomous entity throughout history until the present, but is rather a group of individuals who believe themselves to be of Indian ancestry, most of whom did not conclusively establish this fact."

-The office's findings showed a "total lack of documentation for any period before the 1950's of the covert or overt existence of any time of community for even part of the group which could be identified as Indian" and "coupled with the finding that the majority did not establish Creek Indian ancestry and that many had no previous identity as Indian or even knowledge of Indian ancestry, indicates that the LMC is not derived from a stable tribal community."